scrapfishies/scrapfishies/README.md

 ### Hi there, I'm Chris :fish:

-I live in Oakland, California and I'm currently learning about data science

 <!--
 **scrapfishies/scrapfishies** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.